Mignonette family (Resedaceae)

 Cultivation: The preference is full or partial sun, moist to slightly dry conditions, and soil that contains fertile loam, clay, or coarse gravelly material.
 Calcareous soil with a high pH is tolerated.
 Second-year plants develop very quickly during the spring and can reach an impressive size by early summer.

-Faunal Association: According to Müller of 19th century Germany, the flowers are attractive to bees because they produce abundant nectar and pollen.
-In particular, Hylaeus spp.
-(Masked Bees) were attracted to the flowers.
+Faunal Association: According to Müller (1873/1883) in Germany, the flowers are attractive to bees because they produce abundant nectar and pollen.
+In particular, Hylaeus spp. (masked bees) were attracted to the flowers.
 Other visitors included honeybees and Andrenid bees.
 I have been unable to find any other information about floral-fauna relationships for this plant.